Back to Portfolio Home Page

 - Conducted Ansys Fluent CFD on wings and hull.

-- Lead and coordinate software, electrical, and mechanical subteams as they develop
+- Led and coordinated software, electrical, and mechanical subteams

 - Python data analysis of the tow tank test data